Spring cleaning is still a tradition for half of us

 |Cleaning behind appliances||40%|

 Why not spring clean your finances?

 Giving your home a spring clean is one thing - but giving other areas of your life a similar 'once-over' can also bring great benefits.
 That includes your finances.

 Taking the time once a year (or as often as you like) to identify any problems with your finances could help you free up more cash to put into savings, or to spend on something you really enjoy.

 Ian Williams of thinkmoney said: "It may seem old-fashioned in this day and age, but it seems that many of us still welcome the longer days and warmer temperatures by giving our homes a much-needed spring clean.

 "We'd urge everyone to take the opportunity to give their finances a 'spring clean' at this time of year, too.
 In particular, it's always good to try and find areas in which you can cut back, or to see what benefits you might be entitled to.

 "A good budget should be at the centre of your plans - and that's what we're all about.
-The thinkmoney Personal Account helps people to budget by setting aside money for bills every time you get paid, so you'll always know how much you can afford to spend."
+The thinkmoney Managed Current Account helps people to budget by setting aside money for bills every time you get paid, so you'll always know how much you can afford to spend."